-As an English major in college, I marveled at how a poet could string words together in a brand new sequence that no one had ever used before.
-In the creation of any art – poetry, painting, sculpture, music – art that stays with us leaves an indelible imprint; a lasting image.
+I have always loved art and been in awe of people who create it.
+As an English major in college, I marveled at how a poet could put words together in a brand new sequence that no one ever used before.
+Writing a new sequence of words or capturing a fleeting image with a camera lens can create art.
+Good art stays with us and leaves an indelible imprint; a lasting image.

 As a photographer, I “see” things differently than I used to.
-I notice colors, textures and other unexpected things that capture my attention.
-Things I used to overlook – the shadows in a passageway; ripples of water in a fountain; colorful rounds of cheese in a market stall–can be captured as lovely, lasting images.
+I am fascinated with colors, textures, shadows, the play of light on water.
+Things in plain sight that can easily be overlooked–shadows in a passageway; ripples of water in a fountain; colorful rounds of cheese in a market stall–can be captured as lovely, lasting images.
 For me, it’s just a new kind of poetry.